sudo-tengyou/Games101Homework/README.md

 # Games101Homework
-this is my resolution of games101 homework.
+This is my resolution of games101 homework.

 Environment: Ubuntu18.04